dmarcoux-archives/chess.dmarcoux.com/README.md

 ### Domain

-The domain is managed on [Cloudflare](https://www.cloudflare.com/).
+The domain `dmarcoux.com` is managed on [Cloudflare](https://www.cloudflare.com/) with a `CNAME` record for `chess` pointing to the default site name provided by Netlify.
+A custom domain is then set for `chess.dmarcoux.com` on Netlify.